drrn012/os242/LINKS/links.md

 ## Link 5
 [Linux Crash Course - Easy Terminal Commands for Inspecting Hardware ](https://www.youtube.com/watch?v=oGyJr-iUwt8)
 - **About:**  Some easy-to-use commands you can use to inspect hardware.
-These commands will help you list PCI devices, view information about your CPU, and more.
+These commands will help you list PCI devices, view information about your CPU, and moree.